simonjulianl/tp/docs/UserGuide.md

 Delete a certain existing activity

-Format: `delete t/activity i/ACTIVITY_ID`
+Format: `delete t/activity ACTIVITY_ID`

 The parameters are:
-* `i/ACTIVITY_ID` indicates the ID number of the activity which is assigned when a new activity is added.
+* `ACTIVITY_ID` indicates the ID number of the activity which is assigned when a new activity is added.

 Note:
 * Activity ID can be obtained by listing all the activities or search for a certain activities within a certain time